Last Updated: 8/1/2023

 From time to time Bonaventure may place a cookie on your computer.
 A “cookie” is a small line of code that is stored in your browser when you visit a cookie-enabled website.
 A cookie allows us to track and keep records of user activity.
 Most browsers are initially set to accept cookies.
 If you set your browser to reject cookies, some parts of the Website may not function properly.
 Moreover, to use the Services, your browser must accept cookies.

 In some cases we may also track or collect information about your use of the Website by small, 1-pixel gifs (Web bugs), your IP address, or by the URLs that you come from or leave to.
 These methods allow us to analyze trends across the Website, to resolve server problems, and to administer the Website.
 We use this information for internal analysis and do not associate this information with any other Personal Information that you may have provided us.

 Bonaventure uses web analysis services provided by third parties that utilize cookies to monitor website traffic.
 Bonaventure uses these services to collect, track and examine data about the Website.
 We may run reports based on the data we collect and we may share the data with other service providers.
 Our web analysis service providers may use the data to personalize and customize the advertisements that are served to you from advertising networks.
-The Site does not respond to “Do Not Track Signals” from your browser.
+The Website does not respond to “Do Not Track Signals” from your browser.